markcowl/typespec-e2e-demo/GetitDone/README.md

     ┣ Getitdone.Service.csproj
     ┗ Program.cs
     ```
+1.  **Copy generated files:** Copy the `generated` files folder from your TypeSpec project (located under `servers\aspnet\generated`) to the `GetitDone.Service` folder.
+Your `GetitDone.Service` folder should now look like this:

+    ```text
+    GetitDone.Service/
+    ┣ Controllers/
+    ┣ generated/
+    ┣ Helpers/
+    ┣ Repositories/
+    ┣ Services/
+    ┣ Getitdone.Service.csproj
+    ┗ Program.cs
+    ```

 ## Step 4: Create repository interfaces
+## Step 4: Create repository interfaces

 1.  **Create files:** Create the following files in the `Repositories` folder:
+1.  **Create files:** Create the following files in the `Repositories` folder:
     *   `ICommentRepository.cs`
     *   `ILabelRepository.cs`
     *   `IProjectRepository.cs`
     *   `ISectionRepository.cs`
     *   `ITodoItemRepository.cs`
+2.  **Add code:** Use the following prompts with an AI agent to generate the code for each file.
+As the AI generates the code, copy and paste it into the appropriate file in your project.
 2.  **Add code:** Use the following prompts with an AI agent to generate the code for each file.
 As the AI generates the code, copy and paste it into the appropriate file in your project.

     *   **Prompt for `ICommentRepository.cs`:**